anthonybeckett/c-sharp-notes/README.md

 We can then inject this service into our Controller in the Presentation layer and call the `CreateRecord()` method passing in data.

+### Infrastructure Layer

+The infrastructure layer deals with any persistent solutions such as database, file storage etc as well as connecting with 3rd party APIs and Services.

+Responsibilities include:
+- Interacting with persistent solutions
+- Interacting with other services (web clients, message brokers etc)
+- Interacting with the underlying machine (system clock, files etc)
+- Identity concerns (Authentication & Authorization)

 ### Setting Up Dependency Injection Per Project